datopian/flowershow/site/content/docs/syntax.md

 ---

-We are intensively working to support whole range of Obsidian syntax elements, but there is still a lot work ahead.
+We are intensively working to support the whole range of Obsidian syntax elements, but there is still a lot work ahead.
 If you would like to [contribute](https://github.com/flowershow/flowershow#contributing), you are more than welcome!

 ## Text highlighting  🚧